FreeMasen/WiredForge.com/content/blog/sqlite_parser_pt_1.md

     InvalidPageSize(String),
 }

-// impl Trait for DataStructure is a way to comply with
+// impl Trait for Struct is a way to comply with
 // a trait's definition
 impl std::fmt::Display for Error {
     /// This will be called whenever we use display ({}) print